MeanderingNinja/InflationAndSP500/README.md

 #### What would a [inflation-adjusted](https://www.investopedia.com/terms/i/inflation_adjusted_return.asp#:~:text=The%20inflation%2Dadjusted%20return%20is,removing%20the%20effects%20of%20inflation.)
 10 year rolling return look like?
 > Removing the effects of inflation from the return of an investment allows the investor to see the **true earning potential** of the security without external economic forces.

 *The cutoff month and year is Mar 2012.
-This is because Mar 2012 lastest date for which we are able to calculted the inflation-adjusted 10-year return (CPI index for Mar 2022 is the latest data we have).*
+This is because Mar 2012 lastest date for which we are able to calculate the inflation-adjusted 10-year return (CPI index for Mar 2022 is the latest data we have).*
 ![10-year adjusted return](https://github.com/emma-jinger/InflationAndSP500/blob/main/SP500AdjustedTenYearReturn.png)
 - The highest adjusted 10-year rolling return is adjusted to $27,778, whereas the lowest is adjusted to -$3,292.
 - The possibility of increasing your money within 10 years is still 89.59%.